 Another cartouche surrounded by additional hieroglyphs.
 This cartouche represents the Ptolemy family name.

 This was one of my favourite hieroglyphs.
 I found it unusual since most hieroglyphs depict faces from a profile view, and this one was head-on.
-Who is it supposed to be, I wonder?
+Curious-looking fellow, don’t you think?

 Parts of the temple sustained damage from floods, earthquakes, and other builders who dismantled portions of the temple for other construction projects.
 When the Coptic church took over the building for its own house of worship, they defaced and destroyed many of the hieroglyphs inside the temple.